Book Character Name Ideas: 90+ Names by Genre

 - 1

-Every genre carries naming expectations.
+Every genre has naming expectations.
 Fantasy readers accept invented names like 'Elowen Nighthollow,' while literary fiction favors grounded names like 'August Lehane.'
-Romance names should feel attractive and memorable.
-Mystery names need authority.
-Study bestsellers in your genre to understand the naming landscape.
+Romance names should sound appealing, and mystery names need enough authority to hold a clue or red herring.
+Read recent books in your genre to see what feels current.

 - 2

-Historical fiction demands era-appropriate names—'Marguerite de Valois' fits 18th-century France, not modern New York.
+Historical fiction needs era-appropriate names.
+'Marguerite de Valois' fits 18th-century France, not modern New York.
 Sci-fi names can blend cultural origins with futuristic elements.
 Research naming trends from your story's era using census records, historical documents, and period literature.

 - 3

-Great character names carry subtext.
-A detective named 'Lockwood' subtly suggests someone who unlocks mysteries.
-A romance hero named 'Thorne' hints at beauty with an edge.
-Consider what associations your reader will form before they learn anything else about the character.
+Strong character names carry subtext.
+A detective named 'Lockwood' suggests someone who unlocks mysteries.
+A romance hero named 'Thorne' hints at charm with an edge.
+Think about the associations readers will form before they know anything else.

 - 4

 Avoid giving multiple characters names starting with the same letter.
-Read names aloud—they should be easy to pronounce and distinct from one another.
-In a cast of characters, 'Maren,' 'Griffin,' and 'Celeste' are instantly distinguishable, while 'Cara,' 'Clara,' and 'Cora' will confuse readers.
+Read names aloud so you can hear whether they are easy to pronounce and distinct from one another.
+'Maren,' 'Griffin,' and 'Celeste' are easier to separate than 'Cara,' 'Clara,' and 'Cora.'

 - 5

-When you're stuck, a name generator can break through creative blocks by offering combinations you'd never consider.
-Use our dragon name generator as a starting point for fantasy characters, then adapt the results to fit your story's unique world and tone.
+When you're stuck, a name generator can offer combinations you might not have considered.
+Use our dragon name generator as a starting point for fantasy characters, then adapt the results to fit your story's world and tone.

 Explore Related Name Generators